Life As a Computer Science Professor

 Learning Strategies: Selecting and using training/instructional methods and procedures appropriate for the situation when learning or teaching new things.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

-Are There Job Opportunities for Computer Science Professors?
+Is There Going to be Demand for Computer Science Professors?

 The states with the most job growth for Computer Science Professor are Utah, Colorado, and Nevada.
 Watch out if you plan on working in Illinois, Wyoming, or Vermont.
 These states have the worst job growth for this type of profession.